Tejveersingh7/med-locker-jaipur-hack/README.md

 install all the libraries.

-create a database in my-sql with the same name and attributes
+create a database in my-sql with the same name and attributes using the given images in images_db folder